70% vaccination and going strong! But can a landlord require a tenant to be vaccinated?

 This right is subject to the terms of the lease and any rights expressly reserved by the landlord, which could include the right to close premises in an emergency or in accordance with a law.

-However, a court might consider a landlord’s requirement for mandatory COVID-19 vaccinations to be a breach of the tenant’s right to quiet enjoyment, especially in circumstances where vaccination is not required by law for the tenant’s particular use of the premises.
+It is possible that a court might consider a landlord’s requirement for mandatory COVID-19 vaccinations to be a breach of the tenant’s right to quiet enjoyment, especially in circumstances where vaccination is not required by law for the tenant’s particular use of the premises, but this issue is yet to come before the courts.

 Specific Lease Clause

-If it felt so strongly about the issue, going forward a landlord could include a carefully considered clause as part of its standard lease document which requires tenants to use reasonable endeavours to ensure that its employees and visitors are vaccinated.
-Query what the ramifications would be and how such a clause might be enforced given privacy and anti-discrimination laws (discussed below).
+If it felt so strongly about the issue, going forward a landlord could include a carefully considered clause as part of its standard lease document which requires tenants to use reasonable endeavours to ensure that its employees and visitors are vaccinated, and the effect of failing to do so (other than termination for breach of the “comply with all laws” clause).

 Mandatory vaccinations in the workplace